dnh-bot/dnh-werewolf-bot/README.md

 You need to set bot's permission to allow it to create channel and run game.

-In OAuth2 tab, choose bot in Scopes, then choose Adminstrator permission.
+In OAuth2 tab, choose bot in Scopes, then choose Administrator permission.

 ![Alt text](docs/DiscordSetPermission.jpg)